v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 ### Azure Data Box

+Often, banks will have terabytes, if not petbytes, of information to bring into Azure.
+Luckily thes data stores in Azure are very elastic and highly scalable.

-Another service in preview is focused on migrating very large volumes of data to Azure is [Azure Data Box](https://azure.microsoft.com/en-us/services/storage/databox/).
+A service focused on migrating very large volumes of data to Azure is [Azure Data Box](https://azure.microsoft.com/en-us/services/storage/databox/).
 This service is designed to migrate data without transferring data or backups over an Azure